sevidmusic/Roady/README.md

 description      A plain text description of the App the App Package represents.

-developers       Array of he names of the developers of the App.
+developers       Array of the names of the developers of the App.

 development_port The default port to use when running the App on http://localhost:PORT